 \paragraph{Is our method affected by distribution difference?} Existing works generally construct benchmark datasets based on the LLM release date and data creation timestamp~\citep{ye2024data, shidetecting}.
 For example, the WikiMIA dataset considers events occurring post-2023 as non-members.
 Recent works indicate evaluation results are suspect on benchmark datasets because they possibly sample members and non-members from different distributions~\citep{duan2024membership, das2024blind, maini2024llm}.
 We find the temporal shift between members and non-members in the WikiMIA dataset, which is shown in Appendix~\ref{time_shift}.
-The issue shows that we can distinguish members and non-members with timestamps in the dataset.
-To eliminate the impact of temporal differences between members and non-members on evaluation, we implement two strategies to mitigate the temporal shift in the dataset: (1) removing timestamps in the dataset (Deletion), and (2) replacing the year of timestamps with 2023 in the dataset(Replacement).
+The issue shows that we may distinguish members and non-members with timestamps in the dataset.
+To eliminate the impact of temporal differences between members and non-members on evaluation, we implement two strategies to mitigate the temporal shift in the dataset: (1) removing timestamps in the dataset (Deletion), and (2) replacing the year of timestamps with 2023 in the dataset (Replacement).
 We conduct experiments with baselines and our method on the original WikiMIA dataset, Deletion and Replacement, respectively.

-Our results in Table~\ref{time_auc} show that the performance of baselines and our method are compromised when mitigating the temporal shift between members and non-members.
-This is likely because deleting or replacing a word will change the probability of the subsequent word, thereby perturbing the likelihood-based metric.
-In this setting, surprisingly, the results show that our method can also improve the performance of baseline methods.
-Though baseline methods yield results that are comparable to random guessing on the Replacement dataset, our method can also improve the AUC scores of the perplexity-based detection method, increasing it from 0.54 to 0.71.
+Our results in Table~\ref{time_auc} show that our method also improves the performance of baseline methods when mitigating the temporal shift between members and non-members.
+In this setting, the performance of baselines and our method is reduced, as deleting or replacing a word will change the probability of the subsequent word, thereby perturbing the likelihood-based metric.
+Though baseline methods yield results comparable to random guessing on the Replacement dataset, our method improves the AUC scores of the perplexity-based method, increasing it from 0.54 to 0.71 on Replacement.
 Overall, our method is effective even if there is no distribution difference between members and non-members.
 The TPR@5\%FPR score of the experiment is presented in Appendix~\ref{main_result}.